Dear Parents/Guardians of Room 25 Students:

 My name is Mrs. Meier and I am excited to be your child’s teacher this year.
-I look forward to helping them grow academically and emotionally during their school year.
-The 4th grade team is working closely to ensure a strong learning environment and standards-based classroom as your child transitions to a larger class size, a longer school day, and increasingly more difficult curriculum.
+I look forward to helping all students grow academically and emotionally during their school year.
+The 4th and 5th grade teams are working closely to ensure a strong learning environment and standards-based classroom as your child transitions to a larger class size, a longer school day, and increasingly more difficult curriculum.
 This year, we will focus on the practices of problem solving, perseverance, communication skills, and working independently.
 Thank you in advance for supporting at home what we do in class!
-I am happy to talk with you or meet with you about any questions you may have at 956-5545 or email@example.com.Our academic schedule will consist of:
+I am happy to talk with you or meet with you about any questions you may have at 956-5545 or firstname.lastname@example.org.Our academic schedule will consist of:

-- Language Arts – This year Santee School District has adopted the Wonders Reading Program from Houghton Mifflin.
+- Language Arts – This is the 2nd year of our adopted Wonders Reading Program from Houghton Mifflin.
 It is a comprehensive program which emphasizes the development reading and thinking skills needed to be successful readers of both fiction and non-fiction, comprehension, grammar, writing, vocabulary, and listening/speaking.
+The class will also be using novels to master these standards.

-- Math – We will use group work, manipulatives, independent “struggle time”, handouts, number talks, accountable talk, partner work, and interactive notebooks to increase understanding of concepts, procedures, and “rules”.
+- Math – We will use group work (Math Workshop model), manipulatives, independent “struggle time”, handouts, number talks, accountable talk, partner work, and interactive notebooks to increase understanding of concepts, procedures, and “rules”.
 Emphasis will be on explaining and representing work.
 Math facts (multiplication and division) are also a MUST if students are to persevere through problem solving and work efficiently!

-- Social Studies – We will focus on geography, people, and places in California history.
+- Social Studies – We will focus on geography, people, and places in California history and Early US history (Colonies to Constitution).

-- Science – We will learn about physical, earth and life sciences to include ecosystems, food chains, rocks and minerals, energy, electricity, and the scientific process.
+- Science – We will learn about physical, earth and life sciences to include ecosystems, food chains and ecosystems, rocks and minerals, energy, electricity, space, matter and the scientific process.

 - Physical Education – P.E. is a state mandated requirement for all elementary students!
 Appropriate shoes are a requirement for students to be successful each day in P.E.
 We will work on cardio (running and calisthenic exercises) and varied team sports and skill building.
 Sportsmanship is also graded.

-Daily Folders: This year students will be using the Rio Seco folder as a daily communication folder.
+Daily Folders: This year students will start using the Rio Seco folder as a daily communication folder.
+If your child would like to buy his or her own folder they like better, that would be fine.
 I would very much appreciate that you ask to look at this folder each and every day.
 It is your child’s responsibility to bring it to and from school on a daily basis.
 The LEFT side pocket will have any papers that are to be “left at home.”
 There may be district or school notices, graded classwork and tests, etc. Please look over any graded work and discuss your child’s progress with them.
 The RIGHT side pocket is for homework and/or any communication that should come “right back to school”.
 I do not wait until Friday to send papers home.
 This daily routine is part of the responsibility building process.
 Thank you in advance for your help with this matter.Classroom Environment: To make our class a pleasant place to be, and to give ALL students the opportunity to learn, our classroom expectations emphasize respect, responsibility, resourcefulness, and positive attitudes.
 Students are expected to act appropriately and take responsibility for their choices and actions.
 My focus is preparing your child for future academic endeavors and establishing a foundation to be successful in life.

-- Incentives do not include tangible items.
-Students will work to earn classroom privileges, monthly rewards activities, praise, whole class points (working toward class goal), etc. On rainy days or high heat days, movies will be shown during lunch.
-I need your permission to show PG movies which may include The Incredibles, Despicable Me, Ice Age, and more.
+- Incentives - This year we will have a classroom economy that pairs with classroom jobs and citizenship bonuses!
+Students will be paid a monthly salary and may earn a wage, but they will also have to pay monthly rent and possible citations.
+Every 2 months or so, I will open the Class Store where students may purchase items or extra privileges.
+In addition, students will work to earn classroom privileges, monthly rewards activities, praise, whole class points (working toward class goal), etc. On rainy days or high heat days, movies will be shown during lunch.
+I need your permission to show PG movies which may include titles such as The Incredibles, Despicable Me, Ice Age, and more.

 - Consequences will be tailored to match individual infractions. for disrupting the learning environment include warnings, detention, removal from the activity or classroom, missed recess, private talk with teacher, phone calls home, parent conference, or office referral.
 The 5 - Step Plan will be used at all grade levels.